Sex differences in humans: Leadership

 Research has been undertaken to examine whether or not there are sex differences in leadership.
 Leadership positions continue to be dominated by men.
 Women were rarely seen in senior leadership positions leading to a lack of data on how they behave in such positions.
 The two main lines of research contradict one another, the first being that there are significant sex differences in leadership and the second being that gender does not have an effect on leadership.

 Women and men have been surveyed by Gallup each year concerning workplace topics.
 When questioned about preferences of a female boss or a male boss, women chose a preference for a male boss 39% of the time, compared to 26% of men displaying preference for a male boss.
 Only 27% of women would prefer a boss of the same gender.
 This preference, among both sexes, for male leadership in the workplace has continued unabated for sixty years according to Gallup surveys.

 Religion

-Sex differences in religion can be classified as either "internal" or "external".
-Internal religious issues are studied from the perspective of a given religion, and might include religious beliefs and practices about the roles and rights of men and women in government, education and worship; beliefs about the sex or gender of deities and religious figures; and beliefs about the origin and meaning of human gender.
-External religious issues can be broadly defined as an examination of a given religion from an outsider's perspective, including possible clashes between religious leaders and laity; and the influence of, and differences between, religious perspectives on social issues.
-For example, various religious perspectives have either endorsed or condemned alternative family structures, homosexual relationships, and abortion.
-External religious issues can also be examined from the "lens of gender" perspective embraced by some in feminism or critical theory and its offshoots.